Miguel Fleitas: Art career

 Fleitas' fine art career began in the 1980s in Cuba with photography.
 He gained early recognition in 1982 for his series Farmers of the Sea.
 The black and white series was exhibited in the Pabellón Cuba in Havana which led to his winning a placement to tour and exhibit his work in twelve Latin American countries, his first professional award and recognition in the arts.
 The following year Fleitas enrolled in the University of Havana in 1983 studying Art History.
 In 1985 he won 6th Prize in the international Peace World Photography Exhibition in Poland for his series Happy Children.
 Despite this, his work in the arts remained secondary to his main career and profession as a media executive in the radio, film, and television industries for much of the following three decades.

 After emigrating to the United States, Fleitas began to expand his artistic mediums to include painting in the 1990s.
 By the 21st century, he would be an exhibiting artist in both solo and group exhibitions and win further awards.
 He has since become closely associated with his “The Breast Project” and his Gallo (Rooster) series of paintings, well as the “Giants in the City” public art exhibition series in Miami.
 Fleitas participated in the inaugural 2009 “Giants in the City” public art exhibition of monumental-scale sculptural installations organized by the Moore College of Art and Design.
 In addition to being a founding featured artist, Fleitas was also active in helping to organize the event.
-The event's success prompted a follow-up exhibition the following year at the Miami Beach Botanical Garden, in close proximity to the Miami Beach Convention Center that hosts Art Basel Miami.
+The event's success prompted a follow-up exhibition the following year at the Miami Beach Botanical Garden, near the Miami Beach Convention Center that hosts Art Basel Miami.
 Fleitas was again invited to participate in the 2010 exhibition, held during Miami Art Week, which was well-received drawing large audiences.
 Fleitas again participated in the 2011 installment, which saw the venue move to the larger Bayfront Park of Downtown Miami during Art Basel Miami.
 Fleitas also participated in the 2014 and 2015 installments of the public art series.

 His notable photographic series include Stories in Time which captures stone sculptures in black and white, the nature series Quiet Moments as well as his award-winning Happy Children and Farmers of the Sea series, the latter of which was featured in the book Havana in My Heart: A celebration of Cuban Photography by Gareth Jenkins.

 Fleitas’ artwork is sold through several major art outlets including Saatchi Art, Artnet, and ArtPrice and others.
 In terms of market value, Fleitas' best-performing works to date are those of his Breast Project series, which are typically valued above $10,000 and have surpassed $20,000 at auction.